3top1a/Obsidian-History-Timelines/README.md

 date: 2022-11-26

 // Optional
-end: -002022 // If you are going to be using negative years, make the year have six digits, otherwise it will be registered as positive
+end: -002022 // If you are going to be using negative years, make the year have six digits, otherwise it will be registered as positive (this is a problem of the Date class in JS)
-color: yellow // accepts HTML color codes (some are modified for better viewing) and hex colors
+color: yellow // accepts HTML color codes and hex colors
 image: image.png // Adds an image into the timeline, can be automaticaly fetched when using the Banner plugin
 title: Example title // Custom title, the note name is used when not provided
 \```
 ```

 TODO:
-- Mode + Reverse Toggle
 - Better css
 - Read banner image from [banner plugin] if none provided
 - Debloat, optimize, less for loops